oroinc/documentation/user_doc/back_office/getting_started/user_menu/my_emails.rst

 Enterprise Editions of Oro application also support integration with Microsoft Exchange Server and Outlook.

-   See a short demo on `how to create and manage emails <https://www.oroinc.com/orocrm/media-library/create-manage-emails-orocrm>`_, or keep reading the step-by-step guidance below.
+   See a short demo on |how to create and manage emails|, or keep reading the step-by-step guidance below.

    .. raw:: html